Rectangular Matrix Additions in Low and High Temperatures: - cumulants and moments

-\end{thm} \begin{remark} It is well known (see e.g \cite[Proposition 9.8]{NS}) that non-crossing partitions are in bijection with the so-called Lukasiewicz paths, i.e, lattice paths whose steps take value in $\Z_{\ge -1}$ with starting and ending point at height 0.
-Therefore, the cumulant expression in (\ref{eq_cumulanttomomentcomb}) for $m_{2k}$ can be rewritten as a weighted sum over Lukasiewicz paths of length 2k.
-Such interpretation is used in the subsequent work \cite{KX} and \cite{CDM}, which studies random partitions under certain Jack measures.
-In particular, the moment expression in \cite[Theorem 3.7]{CDM} is similar to (\ref{eq_cumulanttomomentcomb}) and \cite[Theorem 3.10]{BCG}.
-But notice that in \cite{CDM} Lukasiewicz paths are not allowed to have horizontal steps at height 0. \end{remark} \begin{ex} By manipulating (\ref{eq_cumulanttomomentcomb}), we have the explicit expression of the first few q-$\gamma$ cumulants in terms of moments:
+\end{thm} \begin{Remark} It is well known (see, e.g., \cite[Proposition 9.8]{NS}) that non-crossing partitions are in bijection with the so-called Lukasiewicz paths, i.e., lattice paths whose steps take value in $\Z_{\ge -1}$ with starting and ending point at height 0.
+Therefore, the cumulant expression in~\eqref{eq_cumulanttomomentcomb} for $m_{2k}$ can be rewritten as a weighted sum over Lukasiewicz paths of length 2k.
+Such interpretation is used in the subsequent work~\cite{KX} and~\cite{CDM}.
+In particular, the moment expression in \cite[Theorem~3.7]{CDM} is similar to~\eqref{eq_cumulanttomomentcomb} and \cite[Theorem~3.10]{BCG}.
+But notice that in~\cite{CDM} Lukasiewicz paths are not allowed to have horizontal steps at height 0. \end{Remark} \begin{ex} By manipulating~\eqref{eq_cumulanttomomentcomb}, we have the explicit expression of the first two nontrivial moments in terms of $q$-$\gamma$ cumulants

-\end{ex} \begin{proof}[Proof of Theorem \ref{thm:cumulanttomomentcomb}] Recall from Definition \ref{def:operators} that
+\end{ex} \begin{proof}[Proof of Theorem~\ref{thm:cumulanttomomentcomb}] Recall from Definition~\ref{def:operators} that